Image placeholder

 At BTG, we believe that the opposite of addiction is connection.
 We know that the key to long-term success in recovery is having a supportive sober community to help guide you through difficult times.
 Our clients attend AA or NA meetings and select a sponsor while they’re in treatment with us.
 Upon completing treatment, we have an Alumni Program that allows our clients to stay in touch and navigate recovery together.

-Empowering You: Flexible Treatment Programs for Sustained Sobriety
+Flexible Treatment Programs for Sustained Sobriety

 Residential Treatment Program